Maqam (shrine): Etymology

-In Maghreb similar tombs are known as Marabout, in Turkic-speaking Muslim countries as Türbe, Dürbe, Aziz and in Iranian-speaking countries – Dargah.
+In Maghreb, similar tombs are known as Marabout, in Turkic-speaking Muslim countries as türbe, dürbe, or aziz, and in Persian-speaking countries dargah.

 Purpose

 Maqams were dedicated to Biblical and Quranic, real or mythical, male and female figures from ancient times to the time of the Arab conquest or even late Ottoman rule.
 Ali Qleibo, a Palestinian anthropologist, states that this built evidence constitutes "an architectural testimony to Christian/Moslem Palestinian religious sensibility and its roots in ancient Semitic religions."
 In 1877, the British explorer Claude Reignier Conder wrote that: